As with most LUGs and Unix/Linux related projects, we tend to gather around a mailing list as a primary means of communication.

 Mailing List Archive

-- Please don’t post to the list in HTML.
+- HTML mail is frowned upon.
 Sometimes people have to use a console mail reader and HTML emails can be unreadable.
 It will also unnecessarily increase the size of the message.

 A: Because it destroys the flow.